SqAtx/SuperMarioWorld/README.md

 - Left and Right arrows to move Mario
 - C to run
 - Space to jump
+- Escape to bring Mario back from the dead

 What has been done:
 - Communication between GameEngine, GraphicsEngine and SoundEngine